Skip to content

 How It Works

-2. setup() function: Called once when a worker starts.
-The returned calculator is reused for all calculations
+3. setup(checkpoint, device).
+Called once when a worker starts.
+The returned calculator is reused for all calculations in that session.

 Required Elements